kale-stew/kylieis.online/README.md

-# kyliestewart.tech
+# kylieis.online

-[This website](https://kyliestewart.tech) serves as my professional landing page, as well as my technical blog, where I post about the various programming things I've learned or am actively learning.
+[This website](https://kylieis.online) serves as my professional landing page, as well as my technical blog, where I post about the various programming things I've learned or am actively learning.